On the irreducibility of locally metric connections: Examples and applications

 \subsection{Open problems}

-Several natural questions emerge from the considerations in the present paper.
-We list here some of the most interesting ones: \bi \item Theorem \ref{t1} shows that if $D$ is a closed Weyl structure on a compact conformal manifold $(M,c)$, then the minimal Riemannian cover $(\mm,g_0)$ can be metrically completed by adding exactly one point.
-The metric completion of its universal covering $(\t M,\t g)$ is, however, not well understood: The {\em boundary} of $\t M$ in its metric completion may be more complicated in general, possibly depending on the growth of the fundamental group of $M$. \item One can check that the analytically tame condition forces the Lee form $\theta$ to be non-vanishing, therefore restricting the topology of $\mm$ to products $\R\times N$, in particular $\chi(M)=0$.
-Does the tame condition also imply a topological restriction?
-And if this restriction is satisfied, is the structure automatically tame? \item Ultimately, is the tame condition necessary in the proof of Theorem \ref{main}? \ei The answer to this last question seems to be the most challenging problem in the holonomy theory of Weyl structures.
+Several natural questions emerge from the considerations above. \bi \item Theorem \ref{t1} shows that if $D$ is a closed Weyl connection on a compact conformal manifold $(M,c)$, then the minimal Riemannian cover $(\mm,g_0)$ can be metrically completed by adding exactly one point.
+The metric completion of its universal covering $(\t M,\t g)$ is, however, not well understood: The {\em boundary} of $\t M$ in its metric completion may be more complicated in general, possibly depending on the growth of the fundamental group of $M$. \item One can check that the stability condition forces the Lee form $\theta$ to be non-vanishing, therefore restricting the topology of $\mm$ to products $\R\times N$, in particular $\chi(M)=0$.
+Does the tameness condition also imply a topological restriction?
+And if this restriction is satisfied, is the connection automatically tame? \item Ultimately, does Theorem \ref{main} hold without the tameness assumption? \ei A positive answer to this last question would be equivalent to Conjecture \ref{conj}.
+Note that the only crucial place where tameness is used is Proposition \ref{complete}, which ensures the existence of sufficiently many complete leaves on a reducible cone-like manifold.